SharkSnack/shiren-4/content/system/dungeon-features.md

   <img src="../images/other/lava_hit.png"/>
 </div>

-The <span class="greenText">1/2 Fire</span> rune reduces lava damage by 50%, and Flashbirds will be healed.<br/>Lava won't flow out inside a Monster House until all initially placed monsters are defeated,<br/>and if the entire floor was a monster house, lava won't flow out at all.<br/>
+The <span class="greenText">1/2 Fire</span> rune reduces lava damage by 50%, and Flash Birds will be healed.<br/>Lava won't flow out inside a Monster House until all initially placed monsters are defeated,<br/>and if the entire floor was a monster house, lava won't flow out at all.<br/>

 ### Vanishing Tiles